ravi0130/azure-avs-microhack/README.md

 This lab is built of :

-- vMware vSphere Clusters hosted on-premises,
+- 3 vMware vSphere Clusters hosted on-premises along with 3 vCenters,
-- the AVS solution hosted in Azure regions,
+- 3 AVS solution hosted in Azure regions aligned with the 3 vCenters instances,
-- A jumpbox deployed in Azure to control the overall architecture.
+- A jumpbox per hacker deployed in Azure to control a sepcific AVS instance.

+Each pair of AVS + on-premises cluster is assigned a unique IP range for the jumpbox.
+[IP ranges info](docs/Appendix.md)

 ## Prerequisites